-Ask Angie: Why is the price of A/C coolant going up?
+Ask Angie: Why is the Price of R-22 A/C Coolant Going Up?

-Talk with your A/C specialist to determine the best solution for your unit.
+Talk with your HVAC specialist to determine the best solution for your coolant problems.
 (Photo courtesy of Robert Nettgen)

 Dear Angie: I recently had a heating and cooling contractor out to my home to inspect my air conditioner.
 He told me I was low on coolant and that it would cost more than $200 to add what I need.
 I had this done just a few years ago and the cost was significantly less.
 Am I being scammed? – Kathy B., Indianapolis.